WELCOME TO THE HOME PAGE

 I am the content provider for the Army Knowledge Online (AKO) CAC Reference Center.
 I am not employed by AKO, but, assist by answering emails addressed to AKO dot CAC at US dot Army dot mil and maintain the pages related to CAC.

 This website is designed to primarily assist Army users using Microsoft Windows.

-Luckily for you, [and due to the similarities in the software], we are able to provide support for other Government agencies and Operating Systems as well.
-Simply click the respective links below:
+Luckily for you, [and due to the similarities in the software], I am able to provide support for other Government agencies and Operating Systems as well.
+Click the respective links below: